Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/09_OTA.rst

    Figure OTA Process Flow for NOR Flash

 The first 8 bytes of firmware image would be a label.
-During the step of “Write received data to update firmware address”, the 8 bytes label need set to 0xffffffffffffffff.
+During the step of "Write received data to update firmware address", the 8 bytes label need set to 0xffffffffffffffff.
 That means the label is invalid.
 The backup label needs to be written back at the end of OTA process to prevent device booting from incomplete firmware.